ashishjg21/personal-wiki/docs/Eternal Mentors Gallery Wall.md

 - Shreelekha Attel (Architect)
 	- LinkedIn, Instagram
-	- she is my girlfriend so obvisously she
+	- she is my girlfriend so obviously she has to be in the list
 - Casey Neistat
 	- Wikipedia
 	- Instagram, Youtube
  -

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NDQ3MTM4NDZdfQ==
+eyJoaXN0b3J5IjpbMjA4NDA5MTM0MV19
 -->